 The former is a massive stainless steel and bronze sculpture of a lady holding a large ring, which is meant to symbolise thanksgiving.
 She also has a globe at her feet which celebrates peace and harmony, and is marked with the cities where the people and goods of Belfast have migrated and been exported to respectively.

-The Big Fish, also known as the Salmon of Knowledge, is a large sculpture of, as you would imagine, a Salmon.
+The Big Fish, also known as the Salmon of Knowledge, is a large sculpture of, as you would imagine, a salmon.
 This is covered in ceramic tiles, and each one tells a different story of the city, meaning you can spend quite a while here looking at all the different tiles.
 It’s also located at the meeting point of Belfast’s two major rivers, the River Farset (from where Belfast gets its name) and the River Lagan.
+Half an hour to forty-five minutes along the waterfront is plenty before the indoor attractions open at 10am.

 The MAC

-When we visited the Mac, we toured the exhibitions and we were impressed by the variety of what was on offer, so we definitely recommend you check out their listings and add this to your itinerary.
+When we visited the MAC, we toured the exhibitions and were impressed by the variety of what was on offer, so we definitely recommend you check out their listings and add this to your itinerary.
+An hour or so is enough to take in the galleries.

 As well as the exhibition space, the venue plays host to numerous events, including family focused events, art shows and performances.
 We didn’t have time to take in one of the events, but they did seem to have some excellent options.
 You can see the full event listing here, although obviously you’ll need to tweak this itinerary if something is coming up that interests you.